Netec-Mx/AZ-104-MicrosoftAzureAdministrator/Instructions/Labs/LAB_05-Implement_Intersite_Connectivity.md

 + Task 3: Use Network Watcher to test the connection between virtual machines.
 + Task 4: Configure virtual network peerings between different virtual networks.
 + Task 5: Use Azure PowerShell to test the connection between virtual machines.
 + Task 6: Create a custom route.
++ Task 7: Cleanup your resources.

 ## Task 1:  Create a core services virtual machine and virtual network